zturtledog/fez-ui/README.md

 ## coming someday (maybe)
 *(feature creep be like)*\
 colorpicker\
-draggables        -- a window lke structure that can be dragged(offset can be applied)\
-    |- dragable docks  --to manage the positions of windows\
 graphics portals  -- a hole in the scene to another graphics instance (a wrapper of p5.Graphics)\
 survansii support -- a type of string formating\
 graphs            -- like with equations and things.\